-Many of our emotions are generated or amplified by believing in a mentally-constructed ‘story’ about a situation.
+Many emotions are generated or amplified by believing in a mentally constructed ‘story’ about a situation.
 We begin to get into a drama triangle creating persecutors, victims, and rescuers.
 When you buy into a story with a strong emotional response, you usually end up blaming the other person for your feelings.

-When your assumptions seem like indisputable facts and you're filled with self-righteous indignation, that's emotional reactivity.
-When you're curious about where these intense emotions are coming from and can laugh at yourself in wonder, that's the opposite.
+When your assumptions seem like indisputable facts, and you’re filled with self-righteous indignation, that’s emotional reactivity.
+When you’re curious about where these intense emotions are coming from and can laugh at yourself in wonder, you demonstrate adaptability.

-When you buy right into a disparaging comment from a peer and enter a world of hurt, plagued by repetitive painful thoughts ('How could they?'
-'What a jerk!'
-'I can't believe s/he hates me!' etc.), that's emotional reactivity.
-When you keep your heart open and let yourself feel the pain in the other person and in yourself, without buying that person's story and perhaps even seeing beauty and opportunity in the pain, that's the opposite.
+When you buy right into a disparaging comment from a peer and enter a world of hurt, plagued by repetitive painful thoughts (‘How could they?’
+‘What a jerk!’
+‘I can’t believe s/he hates me!’ etc.), that’s emotional reactivity.
+When you keep your heart open and let yourself feel the pain in the other person and yourself, without buying that person’s story and perhaps even seeing beauty and opportunity in pain, human presence.

-It can be hard to believe this is an energy leak until you experience for yourself the influx of life-force that comes from finally, deeply admitting the truth that you really don't know anything for sure.
-That just about all your strongly held beliefs and opinions are either wishful thinking, fearful thinking, or someone else's thinking that was installed in you "as truth" when you were at a very young age.
-The world is far, far too complex, and the variables far too numerous, for our little brains to justifiably hold a fixed opinion about anything (apart from your own inner experience, perhaps).
+It can be hard to believe this is an energy leak until you experience for yourself the influx of life force that comes from finally, sincerely admitting the truth that you don’t know anything for sure.
+Just about all your firmly held beliefs and opinions are either wishful thinking, fearful thinking, or someone else’s thinking that was installed in you “as truth” when you were young.
+The world is far, far too complex, and the variables far too numerous for our little brains to justifiably hold a fixed opinion about anything (apart from your own inner experience, perhaps).

-Note that having beliefs/opinions is not an energy leak; it's gripping tightly to those opinions, unyielding and being hard in your attitude rather than soft and open, and being so convinced you're right and you know how things really are (as opposed to the other guy) that is the energy leak.
-There's a lot more to reality than what any one of us can see; acknowledging that helps you be softer, more open, and therefore better at connecting with others.
+Note that having beliefs/opinions is not an energy leak in itself.
+The leak is gripping tightly to those opinions, unyielding and being hard in your attitude rather than soft and open, and being so convinced you’re right and you know how things are (as opposed to the other guy) that is the energy leak.
+There’s a lot more to reality than what any one of us can see; acknowledging that helps you be softer, more open, and therefore better at connecting with others.
 Our beliefs can often cause us to be resistant to change.
-I wrote about this in my article "Change Your Approach to Change".

 - Unclear relationships / unclear boundaries

-Since the entire range of social norms pertaining to all kinds of intimate relationships is in flux in the 21st century, this is a pretty big one.
+The entire range of social norms about relationships is in flux in the 21st century.
 I hear this quite about from my clients who are dating.
-There are all levels and kinds of relationships and not having clarity can lead to big energy leaks.
+There are all levels and kinds of relationships, and not having clarity about what you want and need from a relationship can lead to significant energy leaks.

 Of course, when you’re just getting to know someone, it’s normal for the nature of the relationship to be undefined.
 However, hanging out too long in limbo where you’re not exactly sure what the other person wants, needs, or feels, but you’re hoping they’ll come around to your way of seeing the relationship, is a powerful energy drain.